 SEO can be global or local.
 While the former focuses on helping businesses rank higher in worldwide searches, local SEO targets specific geographic regions, using location-based keywords, local content, citations and backlinks.
 By contrast, global SEO uses broader, more generic keywords.
 Incidentally, keywords may be single words, but they are more often phrases, known as long-tail keywords.

-For example, a tyre manufacturer in London will want to appear at the top of the search results when Londoners search for "tyres near me".
-Optimising its online presence for local searchers will help the company rank higher in those searches.
-Mastering local SEO requires understanding the factors that influence local search rankings.
-These include backlinks, testimonials, and most importantly, topical keywords.
 Keyword selection is a critical component of both SEO strategies.
-To find the right keywords for your business, you need to know those phrases your target audience most often uses when searching for products or services like yours.
-It requires specialised keyword research tools to identify the keywords people are currently using, which are relevant to a given business.
+To find the right keywords for your business, you need to know those phrases your target audience is most often using when searching for products or services like yours.
+It requires specialised keyword research tools to identify those keywords that are currently being used and which are relevant to your business.
 For example, the top keyword for UK tyre manufacturers might be "discounted radial tyres" while a popular credit provider search phrase might be “low-interest loans”.

 Search engine optimisation is invaluable to any business, but it requires time and experience that most companies lack.
 Furthermore, even most freelance SEO specialists in the UK either charge by the hour, which can be somewhat open-ended, or typically ask around £100 for 1,000 words.

 As a South African-based company, iLeadetal operates in South African Rands.
-So, with the Rand/Pound exchange rate firmly in the UK’s favour, its digital marketing team can meet your needs for around 60% less than the figure you would pay a local SEO specialist.
+So, with the Rand/Pound exchange rate firmly in the UK’s favour, its digital marketing team can meet your needs for around 60% less than you would pay a local SEO specialist.

 If you are serious about attracting more customers, outranking your competitors, and dominating your target market, please call me on +44786 808 299 or complete the online contact form.
-Alternatively, you can email leah@ileadetal.co.za and include “UK Referral” in the subject line.
+Alternatively, you can email leah@ileadetal.co.za and include “moreLeadsUK Referral” in the subject line.